Preparing for Your Visit

 We’re here to answer your questions and provide you with useful information about getting here, what you need to bring and what you should know about our facilities.

-Information in this section will help you navigate transportation and parking, find our locations and other essential information as you prepare for your child's visit at Children's National.
+Learn how to navigate transportation and parking, find our locations and discover other essential information as you prepare for your child's visit at Children's National.